Aishwarya3011/Multimodal-Sarcasm-Generation/README.md

 # Multimodal-Sarcasm-Generation

-To view the datasets associated with this project, go to: /MyDrive/CS269_NLG
+Datasets associated with this project are stored in my drive: /MyDrive/CS269_NLG Please connect with me if you need the dataset details.